 diverge.

-Third, and most importantly, for the first time in a decade and a half
+Thirdly, and most importantly, for the first time in a decade and a half

-diplomacy during most of V. Putin's administrations.
+diplomacy throughout most of V. Putin's administrations.

 The nerve of the moment lies in the fact of “counter diplomatic escalation